KristianLyng/varnishfoo/chapter-2.rst

 Many of these things can be remedied or at least worked around in Varnish.
 All of it will be covered in detail in separate chapters.

+On a last note, Varnish has a special case were it refuse to cache any content with a response header of ``Vary: *``.

 Request methods
 ---------------